jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 ---
 layout: default
 title: "Chasing a Metaspace leak"
-date: 2023-10-?
+date: 2023-12-?
 ---
 # Chasing a Metaspace leak

 ## Introduction

-I have recently chased a bug into OpenJDK that was here since at least JDK 8, here the story of my journey to identify it and fix it.
+I have recently chased a bug into [OpenJDK](https://github.com/openjdk/jdk) that was here since at least JDK 8, here the story of my journey to identify and fix it.

 ## Context

-At Datadog I am working on Dynamic Instrumentation product as the name suggest instrument any part of the code dynamically for inserting code that would capture execution context and state (stack traces, fields, arguments local variables), generate logs, metrics, span or span tags.
+At Datadog, I am working on Dynamic Instrumentation product.
+As the name suggest instrument any part of the code dynamically for inserting code that would capture execution context and state (stack traces, fields, arguments local variables), generate logs, metrics, span or span tags.
 On the JVM we are, of course, relying heavily on the instrumentation API for doing this, which gives us the advantage and guartanee that it is a supported API that is used since many years (introduced since JDK 1.5).
 We have in place along our backend, a demo application (based on Spring [PetClinic](https://github.com/spring-projects/spring-petclinic)) that we are using to continuously verify that the basic features are working as expected.
 One day, we noted that the pod that was running this demo, was periodically restarted.
 Our journey started!